catkins/toy_robot/README.md

 # Run the application providing input from STDIN
 bin/robot

-# Or if you've got a file full of commands handy,,,
+# Or if you've got a file full of commands handy...
 bin/robot < /path/to/command_file.txt
 ```